Last updated

 Key features

-• Multi-channel communication: Integrates with email, phone, social media, and live chat to manage all client interactions from a single platform.
+• Multi-channel communication: Integrates with email, phone, social media, and live chat, providing broad communication options.

 Pros